Toluna-IP/tolunaintegratedpaneldocs/faq/general/index.md

 These are both computed demographic values that are based off of a Member's zip code (US members) that provide additional context.
 More details can be found [here.](https://www.digitaladvertising-101.com/blog/digital-101-dma-vs-msa)

 ---

+## When updating a member using v2, why do I get a 400 Bad Request response?

+The most common reason for this error to be shown is if you are trying to add a questionID whose answerType is computed.
+Computed answers are automatically generated from basic demographic information (i.e. Birthdate and ZipCode).
+Adding Region or DMA answers will result in this error.